 Dr. Franz encourages premedical and pre-health students to consider pharmacy.
 The ideal candidates are drawn to both science and service: “They want to love people and serve people through medicine.”

 Some students complete a bachelor’s degree first, while others take a direct-entry path that allows them to begin pharmacy training right after high school.
-“We have a six-year direct-entry program for any high school student considering pharmacy,” Dr. Franz explained.
+“At Cedarville University, we have a six-year direct-entry program for any high school student considering pharmacy,” Dr. Franz explained.
 “Within six years, students earn a bachelor’s in pharmaceutical science, a Doctor of Pharmacy degree, and a Bible minor.”

 A Glimpse Inside Pharmacy School at Cedarville University